Aashutosh0033/Games/README.md

 # Games
-This repo contains small games coded in python
+This repo contains small games coded in Python